 In a letter co-signed by various prominent liberal activist groups, the Sunrise Movement emphasizes the need for Biden to do more to connect with young voters and support robust climate initiatives.
 The group’s stance underscores the importance of environmental issues and progressive policies in shaping their support for the Democratic nominee.

 You may also like: New Mexico Business Leaders Endorse Repeal Of BLM Venting And Flaring Rule.

 “While you are now the presumptive Democratic nominee, it is clear that you were unable to win the votes of the vast majority of voters under 45 years old during the primary,” the letter stated.

 “With young people poised to play a critical role deciding the next president, you need to have more young people enthusiastically supporting and campaigning with you to defeat Trump.
 This division must reconciled so we can unite the party to defeat Trump,” it continued.

-Finding common ground may be difficult, however.
-The Sunrise Movement has never been particularly fond of Biden, giving him substantially lower marks on its presidential scorecard than Sanders and its other preferred candidate, Sen. Elizabeth Warren.
+However, finding common ground may be challenging, as the Sunrise Movement has been critical of Biden in the past, giving him lower marks on its presidential scorecard compared to candidates like Sanders and Warren.

 Despite attempts to impede Biden’s nomination earlier in the primary process, the movement now seeks to shape his agenda in line with its environmental and progressive priorities.